What are world views?

 At the time of this writing, many people, particularly those in the integral world, have experienced and adopted some version of the Buddhist world view.
 They may have entered it through Alan Watts and Suzuki, or Zen, the Theravadin teachings of Vipassana meditation by the Vietnamese monk Thich Nhat Hanh, the Dalai Lama and Tibetan Buddhism, or Ken Wilber’s integral philosophy, psychology, and spirituality.
 These people often combine Buddhist meditation, Buddhist philosophy, and New Age energy medicine and quantum everything.
 This Buddhist and formless perspective was the third major world view that eventually became contextualized, meaning that it was absorbed into a world view that included yet transcended it.
 That happened beginning when I was about thirty and discovered Dream Sociometry.

 Immersion in the world view of Eric Berne’s Transactional Analysis in my mid-twenties was also very important for me.
 It slowly leveraged me out of the majority of my self-criticism, guilt, personalization, and self-absorption.
-It did this by my adaptation of its choice-based approach to health and growth: the idea that you get to choose what you feel, what you think, and who you think you are, but in order to do that you have to make different decisions than the ones that you have been scripted into from your youth.
+It did this by my adoption of its choice-based approach to health and growth: the idea that you get to choose what you feel, what you think, and who you think you are.
+In order to do that you have to make different decisions than the ones that you have been scripted into from your youth.
 I found this approach liberating, and in my subsequent years as a therapist, I found it beneficial for many people.
 It changed me from a psychodynamically-rooted therapist in the tradition of Freud’s psychoanalysis, Jung’s analytic psychology and Carl Roger’s “client-centered” therapy to a choice-based, solution-focused approach.
 While I was never much of a hand-holder, Transactional Analysis made me into more of a short-term therapist, encouraging people to look at the choices that they had made. helping them to make healthier ones, and then helping them to follow through in their daily lives.
-This is not a particularly warm and fuzzy approach, and I could have made a lot more money as a therapist over the years if I had adopted approaches that encouraged “reparenting” and supporting the wounded child.
+This is not a particularly warm and fuzzy approach, and I could probably helped more people over the years as a therapist if I had adopted approaches that encouraged shadow work, “reparenting,” and supporting the wounded child.

-Part of the problem was that I was a natural believer in clear thinking.
+Part of the problem was that I was a natural believer in asking questions.
 Taking a course in logic in college reinforced that, as did the study of philosophy in general.
 As apparently was the case for Socrates, I found that many people took questions about their feelings, motives, or reasons to be threatening.
 Instead of being happy to have the opportunity to think through their assumptions, they felt attacked.
 Why?
 Most people identify with their feelings and thoughts; they are their feelings and thoughts.
 Therefore, if you question their assumptions, how they feel or why they think what they do, they may very well feel attacked.
 What this does is make any conversation of any depth taboo because it is too threatening.
-The result is that most people live very superficial lives, surrounded by people who rearrange their own prejudices and call it thinking, who move from one drama to another and call it living.
-Most therapy, with its emphasis on a return to “normalcy,” simply encourages this escape from freedom, because what is “normalcy” but a pathologically dysfunctional state of delusional groupthink?
+The result is that many people live rather superficial lives, surrounded by people who rearrange their own prejudices and call it thinking, who move from one drama to another and call it living.
+Therapies that emphasize a return to “normalcy,” can encourage this escape from freedom, because what is “normalcy” but a pathologically dysfunctional state of delusional groupthink?
 If you doubt the truth of this statement, look back on your own life.
 You can clearly see that much of what you assumed was true at the age of ten is now more accurately seen as immersion in groupthink.
 If that is so, how are you likely to view your current level of understanding twenty years from now?

 My third, IDL, shift in world view

 My third transformative world view began when I was thirty.
 It could not have happened if I had not been by nature an eclectic thinker that had not already explored so many different approaches to philosophy, religion, and psychology.
 I had taken training in both hypnotherapy and Gestalt and found them both too directive.
-I was very wary of the need of others to give their power away to parent figures and how seductive and corrupting that power was for those authorities themselves.
-A psychic had once told me a story – I don’t know if I can give it any more credence than that – that both identified and then attempted to explain the origins of this tendency within me.
+I found the great majority of dreamwork projective: people were projecting meanings, often symbolic ones, onto dreams and other people.
+I did not feel wise enough to make such interpretations, nor did I particularly care for the guessing game of trying on interpretations until there was an “aha!” experience, which was assumed to be a sign one understood the dream.
+I was very wary of the need of others to give their power away to parent figures, like professionals like myself, and how seductive and corrupting that power could be for those authorities.
+A psychic had once told me a story – I don’t know if I can give it any more credence than that – that both identified and then attempted to explain the origins of this attitude I had.
 He said that I had been a fire-and-brimstone preacher in 1800’s America but had come across an early English translation of Hindu scriptures.
 I had been so taken by the concept of reincarnation that I started preaching it from the pulpit.
 The result was that I was tarred and feathered and carried out of town on a rail!
 This experience had so humiliated me that I was compensating for it this time around, swinging far to the other extreme of not wanting to be an authority to anyone about anything.
 Whatever the truth of this story, it is true that I was searching for a non-interpretive, non-authoritative approach that would allow people to find their own truth and their own path forward.

 By this time I had finished my clinical training in social work, which provided me with a recognized professional foundation for making a living, counseling any population of my choice and getting paid for it by insurance companies.
 As far as I was concerned, my professional credibility was validated by that training and already by four years of professional experience in community mental health in-patient, out-patient, and day treatment settings functioning as both an administrator and an individual and group therapist.
 An opportunity for additional education arose while I was setting up and administering pain treatment programs for a community mental health center in northeastern Arkansas, in 1979 and 1980.
 I put together a health-risk assessment and reduction program for seniors, which focused on improvements in exercise, diet, smoking, and stress-reduction.
 I found an institution that would accept this work, as well as my interdisciplinary work in developing pain treatment management programs, toward a Ph.D.
 This was through Columbia Pacific University, a non-traditional and non-certified program in California, that allowed people to submit proposals for projects, life experiences, and studies that would lead to a degree.
 There were cheaper and easier ways one could have gotten, and still could get, a PhD if they were simply after the title.
 I knew that involving myself with a non-traditional, non-certified degree program would undercut my professional credibility in the eyes of some, but I had confidence in the value of the work I was doing, and still value what I did for that PhD as more valuable and relevant, in terms of actually impacting positively on changing people’s lives for the better, than most PhD programs provide their students.
 In addition, I did not have a very high opinion of professional credibility, based on the amount of deceit and outright damage I had already seen in my life perpetrated in the name of it.
 Because of the non-traditional nature of the program, I chose “Wholistic Health Sciences” as the field in which the degree was granted, to clearly indicate that my degree was not traditional.
 That PhD work was actually in the area of health education and interdisciplinary health care, which are indeed traditional academic specializations.

 Professional groups naturally form guilds which, under the banner of protecting the public, attempt to exclude competition.
 Two notorious cases of this have been the longstanding fights by the AMA to reduce the credibility, and therefore the financial competition, of osteopaths and chiropractors.
 In this context, some years later, Columbia Pacific University was shut down as a “diploma mill” by the state of California due to pressure from accredited schools.
 However, I am still of two minds regarding my PhD.
 If I had to do it over again, I would have still gotten that certification, which I am proud of, and I would have also gotten a second PhD from Saybrook, where my friend and co-author Stanley Krippner was academic dean.
+The reason is that reputation and credibility in the eyes of peers and employers matters.
+I could have reached more people with my work and conducted research to validate it if I had been affiliated with a university.
 Long after I am forgotten, Integral Deep Listening, or some version of it, will be evaluated based on how useful it is at improving people’s lives, not on my academic credentials.
 But part of me does hate the thought that some people have used the fact that I have a non-traditional PhD to question the credibility of the method itself, which stands or falls on its own merits.
 By doing so, they may only be giving themselves a reason to dismiss perspectives that might threaten their own predispositions and habitual world views.

-When one of my graduate school teachers exposed me to the psychodrama of JL Moreno in 1978-9, I was not so impressed or interested, although I took trainings, including one from Moreno’s wife, Zerka, and learned the method.
-I also learned a lesser known methodology designed by Moreno, called Sociometry, which was a specialization of that professor, Dr. Joe Hart.
+When one of my graduate school teachers, Joe Hart, exposed me to the psychodrama of JL Moreno in 1978-9, I was not so impressed or interested, although I took trainings, including one from Moreno’s wife, Zerka, and learned the method.
+I also learned a lesser known methodology designed by Moreno, called Sociometry, which was a specialization of Dr. Hart.
 In sociometry, students or group members are asked to list their preferences regarding some task: “Who would you most like to study math with?”
 The idea was to take those preferences and use them to reconfigure groups for optimal performance.
-Dr. Hart asked me if I could write a paper for him on pain management, one of my specializations, and sociometry.
+Some time after I graduated, Dr. Hart asked me if I could write a paper for him on pain management, one of my specializations, and sociometry.
 I thought for a moment and said, “No, but I can write one on pain management, sociometry and dreaming.”
+The gears started turning.
 I asked myself, “What if I treated the characters of a dream as members of a sociometric group?”
 “What if I became them and figured out some way to collect their preferences?”
-“Might I not then be able to get an overview of the group’s preferences and perhaps see ways it could be reconfigured to produce a higher degree of internal functioning?”
-So I began creating Dream Sociomatrices and Dream Sociograms and becoming the infinite menagerie of dream characters – clouds, spit, dogs, chewing gum, tables, monsters – whatever showed up.
+“Might I not then be able to get an overview of the group’s preferences and perhaps see ways it could be reconfigured to produce a higher degree of collective internal functioning?”
+I began creating Dream Sociomatrices and Dream Sociograms and becoming the infinite menagerie of dream characters – clouds, spit, dogs, chewing gum, tables, monsters – whatever showed up.
+Here is an example of a Dream Sociomatrix, followed by its Dream Sociogram:

 A Dream Sociogram